 Semantic Search Topics seem to be covered well in Google’s Direct Answers, like this one on Named Entities:

 This was my first foray into exploring Google’s direct answers for SEO-related terms.
 I’m not surprised that a number of them were created from Wikipedia pages, or in some cases from Google help and support pages.
-There are some that seem to promulgate SEO myths, like the answers about Keyword Density and the one about LSI (Latent Semantic Indexing), but the ones related to the Semantic Web seem more up to date.
+Some seem to promulgate SEO myths, like the answers about Keyword Density and the one about LSI (Latent Semantic Indexing), but the ones related to the Semantic Web seem more up to date.

 I’ll probably be revisiting many of these to see if the sources they use for answers change over time – I do expect some churn in those as people try to rewrite their pages to start showing up as Direct Answers.